 Chapter 5: Personnel05:07:04 Immigration Reform and Control Act Requirements

 The Immigration Reform and Control Act of 1986 prohibits employers from hiring and employing an individual for employment in the U.S. knowing that the individual is not authorized with respect to such employment.
-Employers also are prohibited from continuing to employ an individual knowing that he or she is unauthorized for employment.
-This law also prohibits employers from hiring any individual, including a U.S. citizen, for employment with the U.S. without verifying his or her identity and employment authorization on Form I-9.
+Employers also are prohibited from continuing to employ an individual knowing that they are unauthorized for employment.
+This law also prohibits employers from hiring any individual, including a U.S. citizen, for employment with the U.S. without verifying their identity and employment authorization on Form I-9.

 New hires must complete the Form I-9 and present their original documents to Human Resources (or a designated responsible official) before their first day of work.
 Copies will be made of the verification documentation for HR files, and the originals will be returned to the employee.